-The best short, accessible, and free(!) guide for mental health peer support groups that I’ve found is Michelle Funk & Natalie Drew, Creating peer support groups in mental health and related areas (2017) (pdf link here), published by the World Health Organization.
+The best short, accessible, and free(!) guide for mental health peer support groups that I’ve found is Michelle Funk & Natalie Drew, Peer support groups by and for people with lived experience (2019) (pdf link here), published by the World Health Organization.
 In only 28 pages, this excellent guide provides a wealth of helpful advice and guidance on creating, facilitating, and participating in peer support groups.
 It also contains a rich reference list for those who want to learn more.

 Mental Health America provides a Center for Peer Support (link here) with an array of valuable resources.
 For those who seek more formal training in peer support, MHA offers a national certification program (link here).

 Especially for group facilitators, but really for any participant, gaining expertise in the dynamics and impacts of workplace bullying and mobbing is very important towards understanding how to support one another and finding ways to move forward.